-Also I knew peach ice cream would be a hit in our household with even the fussiest eaters.
+Also, I knew peach ice cream would be a hit in our household with even the fussiest eaters!
 This recipe does not require an ice cream machine, although if you have one, it will probably deliver a superior result.
-I made it without and it is delicious.
+I made it without one though and it is delicious.

-Add all other ingredients into a glass container and place in a saucepan of water.
+Add cream, milk, egg yolks and sugar into a glass container or jug and place in a saucepan of water.
 This will make your custard base.
 Heat until the custard reached 80-85˚C and the custard is starting to set and becoming thicker.
-Do not over heat as custard can curdle.
+Do not overheat as custard can curdle.

 Place in the fridge until cool.